(Title Image: Boot Camp & Military Fitness Institute)

 - Send them to a military academy further afield – This could include the Irish Military College or Canada’s Royal Military College (which is actually a university), but it would probably require a high-level reciprocal political agreement.
 For example, sending Welsh officer cadets to Canada might mean granting Canadians the right to train in Wales.

-All things considered, if we’re going to make such a break from what we currently have we might as well have our own officer training scheme; as suggested earlier a master’s level course.
+All things considered, if we’re going to make such a break from what we currently have we might as well have our own officer training scheme; as suggested earlier, a Master’s degree level course.

 A National Military Academy